-Our research shows that the people who have activated the Links Bar like it and use it frequently, so in IE8 we’ve turned it on by default and made some improvements.
-The first thing you’ll notice is that the Links Bar is now called Favorites Bar, a name that more accurately reflects what it’s for.
-The bar is on by default and the Favorites button is clearly labeled.
+The bar is on by default and the Favorites button is more clearly labeled than in IE7.

-In addition to links to Favorites, you can now add RSS Feeds and WebSlices – a feature we’ll discuss later – to the Favorites Bar, making it a much more useful dashboard to get directly to the sites and content you care about most.
+In addition to links to Favorites, you can now add RSS Feeds and WebSlices (discussed below)to the Favorites Bar, making it the most useful spot to get directly to the sites and content you care about most.